How to work with the App Store Manager

 The app configuration includes a few information to allow store access.

-- The platform: is it an Android or iOS app that should be created
+- The platform: is it an Android or iOS app?

 - A name: this is arbitrary, use the real app name to keep the overview